Tree squirrel: Relationship with humans

 Squirrels are generally inquisitive and persistent animals.
-In residential neighborhoods, they are notorious for tenaciously trying to circumvent obstacles in order to eat from bird feeders.
+In residential neighborhoods, they are notorious for circumventing obstacles in order to eat from bird feeders.
 Although they are expert climbers, and primarily arboreal, some species of squirrels also thrive in urban environments, where they have adapted to humans.

+As pets

+Squirrels have been kept as pets in Western society at least until the 19th century.
+Because of their small size and tame nature, they were especially popular with women and the clergy.

 As pests

 Squirrels are sometimes considered pests because of their propensity to chew on various edible and inedible objects, and their stubborn persistence in trying to get what they want.
 Their characteristic gnawing trait also aids in maintaining sharp teeth, and because their teeth grow continuously, prevents their over-growth.
-On occasion, squirrels will chew through plastic and even metal to get to food.
+On occasion, squirrels will chew through plastic and even metal to get to the food.

 Tree squirrels may bury food in the ground for later retrieval.
 Squirrels use their keen sense of smell to search for buried food, but can dig numerous holes in the process.
 This may become an annoyance to gardeners with strict landscape requirements, especially when the garden contains edibles.

 Homeowners in areas with a heavy squirrel population must be vigilant in keeping attics, basements, and sheds carefully sealed to prevent property damage caused by nesting squirrels.
 A squirrel nest is called a "drey".

-Squirrels are a serious fire hazard when they break into buildings.
+Squirrels can create serious fire hazards when they break into buildings.
 They often treat exposed power cables as tree branches, and gnaw on the electrical insulation.
 The resulting exposed conductors can short out, causing a fire.
 For this reason alone, squirrel nests inside buildings cannot be safely ignored.
 A squirrel nest will also cause problems with noise, excreta, unpleasant odors, and eventual structural damage.

 Some homeowners resort to more interesting ways of dealing with this problem, such as collecting and placing fur from pets such as domestic cats and dogs in attics.
-It is hoped that this fur would indicate to nesting squirrels that a potential predator roams, and will encourage evacuation.
+It is thought that this fur would indicate to nesting squirrels that a potential predator roams, and will encourage evacuation.
 Odoriferous repellents, including mothballs and ammonia, are generally ineffective in expelling squirrels from buildings.

-Once established in a nest, squirrels stubbornly ignore fake owls and scarecrows, along with bright flashing lights, loud noises, and ultrasonic or electromagnetic devices.
+Once established in a nest, squirrels ignore fake owls and scarecrows, along with bright flashing lights, loud noises, and ultrasonic or electromagnetic devices.
 However, squirrels must leave the nest to obtain food and water (usually daily, except in bad weather), affording an opportunity to trap them or exclude them from re-entering.